zerok/celery-prometheus-exporter/README.rst

 requirements 😊 Also use the ``--broker`` option to specify a different broker URL.

+Use ``--tz`` to specify the timezone the Celery app is using.
+Otherwise the systems local time will be used.

 If you then look at the exposed metrics, you should see something like this::

   $ http get http://localhost:8888/metrics | grep celery_